BCJ Numerators from Differential Operator of Multidimensional Residue: Conclusion and Outlooks

-Besides the algebraic properties, it is also important to investigate the geometric aspects of the BCJ numerators.
-The geometry of the scalar amplitudes, namely the cubic structures, is scrutinized in the language of associahedron in \cite{Arkani-HamedTalk,BaiTalk,Mizera:2017cqs}.
-There can be ways to dress these geometries with numerators encoding the kinematic information, such that the dressed geometries capture the properties of other theories, such as gauge theory and gravity \cite{Arkani-Hamed:2013jha,Arkani-Hamed:2017tmz,Arkani-Hamed:2017fdk}.

-Our method can be generalized to higher loops directly.
-Even if the generalized CHY forms for higher-loop amplitudes remain unknown, the dimension of the loop-level BCJ basis can still be calculated from the scattering equations.
-Another future direction we would like to take is to carry our method over to string theory.
+Our method can be easily generalized to loop levels.
+The one-loop scattering equations and the prepared forms have been studied in \cite{Chen:2017edo}.
+We expect the canonical coefficients can also be found at one loop and then the construction of reduction matrix is expected to be straightforward.
+Another future direction is to carry our method over to string theory.
 String amplitudes, written in the forms of worldsheet integrals, have a number of features in common with the CHY-like integrals.
 It is reasonable to hope that there exist similar differential operators and even reduction matrices which can help us evaluate those worldsheet integrals efficiently while preserving the factorized form.

-\acknowledgments G.C. and T.W. thank H. Johansson for useful discussion and kind suggestions.
-The research of G.C. is supported in part by the Knut and Alice Wallenberg Foundation under grant KAW 2013.0235, and the Ragnar S\"{o}derberg Foundation under grant S1/16.
-G.C. has been supported in parts by NSF of China Grant under Contract 11405084, the Open Project Program of State Key Laboratory of Theoretical Physics, Institute of Theoretical Physics, Chinese Academy of Sciences (No.Y5KF171CJ1).
-T.W. thanks the China Scholarship Council for support (File No. 201706190098).